tttor/ctrl-foundation/method/actor-critic/dualac_dai_2017.md

 * https://openreview.net/forum?id=BkUp6GZRW

 ## problem
-* While the use of a critic is important for the efficiency of actor-critic algorithms, it is not entirely clear **how the critic should be optimized to facilitate improvement** of the actor.
+* not entirely clear **how the critic should be optimized to facilitate improvement** of the actor.
-* Lagrangian dual form yields a game-theoretic view for the roles of the actor and the dual critic
+* Lagrangian dual form yields a **game-theoretic view** for the roles of the actor and the dual critic
   * such a framework for actor and dual critic allows them to be optimized for the same objective function,
   * parametering the actor and dual critic **unfortunately induces instablity** in optimization

-## idea: Dual Actor-Critic
+## idea: Dual Critic
-* derived in a principled way from the Lagrangian dual form of the Bellman optimality equation,
+* derived from the Lagrangian dual form of the Bellman optimality equation,
-  * which can be viewed as a two-player game between the actor and a critic-like function, which is named as dual critic
+  * can be viewed as a two-player game between the actor and a critic-like function, which is named as dual critic
 * the actor and dual-critic are **updated cooperatively** to optimize the same objective function,
   * providing a more transparent way for learning the critic that